nhsuk/nhsuk-frontend/docs/contributing/coding-standards.md

-.nhsuk-panel               // Block - the root of a component .nhsuk-panel__heading      // Element - a part of the block .nhsuk-card--small         // Modifier - a variant of the block
+.nhsuk-panel               // Block - the root of a component .nhsuk-panel__heading      // Element - a part of the block .nhsuk-panel--small         // Modifier - a variant of the block
 ```

 It uses double hyphens (`--`) and underscores (`__`) so that the block, element